joleuger/pemc/README.md

 ninja test
 ```

+For a release build use `meson --buildtype release buildrelease` instead of `meson build`.

 After compiling, the Knuth dice example can be executed by `./example_dice`.
 The executable is located in the `build`-directory.
 Its code is located in the directory `language/pemc_cpp_examples/dice.cc`.